 - LawnMaster CLMF4817E – The Revolutionary Lawn Mower - November 21, 2023

 - Hardneck Vs. Softneck Garlic: What Difference Do They Have? - November 21, 2023

 Are aloe vera plants poisonous to cats and dogs is a question that is often asked by various gardeners and pet owners.
-Aloe is a widely grown plant preferred for its anti-fungal and anti-inflammatory benefits.
+Aloe of the Asphodelaceae family is a widely grown plant preferred for its anti-fungal and anti-inflammatory benefits.